constantcontact/.net-sdk/README.md

 #### 2.2) For web forms

-(This is just an example, the login actions is done at a button click)
+(This will require the user to grant access in a browser window.)

 ```csharp
 protected void Page_Load(object sender, EventArgs e)